saada/docker-sshfs-proxy/README.md

 # Docker SSHFS Proxy

-Experiment with streaming files using protocols SSH, SFTP, SSHFS simulated in Docker from macOS clients To run the experiment, we simulate two ssh servers on the same network.
+Experiment with streaming files using SSH, SFTP, SSHFS protocols over two ssh hops via proxy simulated in Docker from macOS clients.
+To run the experiment, we simulate two ssh servers on the same network.

 ## Setup